adnvilla/dispatcher-go/README.md

 - `RegisterHandler`: Register a new handler for a specific request type.
 - `Send`: Send a request and receive a response, with automatic validation if the handler implements `Validator`.
+- `RegisterNotificationHandler`: Register a new handler for a specific notification type.
+Support multiple handlers per notification.
+- `Publish`: Publish a notification to all registered handlers.
+- `ResetRequestHandler`: Clear all registered request handlers.
-- `Reset`: Clear all registered handlers, useful for testing scenarios.
+- `ResetNotificationHandler`: Clear all registered notification handlers.

 ## Usage Example